 Protection of good Samaritans in Australia is provided through the following State and Territory Acts:

-Northern Territory – Personal Injuries (Liabilities and Damages) Act
+- Northern Territory – Personal Injuries (Liabilities and Damages) Act (NT)

 The Australian Resuscitation Council through its ANZCOR Guideline 10.5 details information on Legal and Ethical Issues Related to Resuscitation.